 No-Notice is a firm service offering, and it has to be taken into account in scheduling.

-Hourly (non-ratable) = ditto
+Hourly (non-ratable), it has to be taken into account in scheduling

 Limited use of hourly service towards the end of the Gas Day.
 Constraints relate to options available at that end or day.
 Scheduling on the fly.
 Too little time to do whole process.